amdigital-co-uk/docs-playbook/docs/Ways-of-Working/AMPFlow/index.md

 These activities are generic and do not specify how they are performed. *How* is either controlled by [governance](/Ways-of-Working/Governance/), or determined [as appropriate by teams](/Ways-of-Working/Toolkit/).

-??? info "Scouting"
+??? info "Explore"

-    **Objective**: Identify or new opportunities and potential areas for improvement or innovation with technology for the business.
+    **Objective**: Identify new opportunities and potential areas for improvement or innovation with technology for the business.

-    Scouting is the act of finding and understanding problems.
+    Exploring is the act of finding and understanding problems.
 Problems may arise from many sources, such as observations (see Measure and Monitor), compliance changes, or business strategies.

     Problems can be broken down to make them easier to solve, usually as the understanding of the problem improves.
 This may produce linked problems (a problem is discovered to be more than one related problems), discrete problems (a problem is discovered to be more than one unrelated problems), or descendant problems (a larger problem can be addressed piecemeal and incrementally).